biosoda/voidext/README.md

 The real case study  assertion box (ABox) according to VoIDext is available in [ABox_examplar_data](ABox_examplar_data).

 The under-development application with query templates based on the federated SPARQL queries in the [federated_queries.xlsx file](https://github.com/biosoda/bioquery/tree/master/Queries) is available at http://biosoda.expasy.org/ .
-These SPARQL federated queries were defined according to the virtual link metadata [ABox_application.ttl](ABox_examplar_data).
+These SPARQL federated queries were defined according to the virtual link metadata in [ABox_application.ttl](ABox_examplar_data) file.

 ## The set of SPARQL queries (SQ) along with the competency questions (CQ)
 The formal set of queries to answer the informal competency questions during the development of VoIDext is available in